tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 </div>

 ???
-In order to better understand some of the technologies around infrastructure and services,
+To better understand the ideas behind tomorrow's infrastructures and services,

 there are three terms I need to explain.